 - Tom Price Hotel Motel Provides an ideal mix of value, comfort and convenience, it offers a budget friendly setting with an array of amenities designed for travellers.

-- The Flying Sandgroper - our partner for their two day tours beginning again in April 2021 - is a great way to experience exploring Karijini, with tours that mix adventure, nature and culture in the most beautiful part of the WA Outback.
+- The Flying Sandgroper - their two day tours beginning again in April 2022 - is a great way to experience exploring Karijini, with tours that mix adventure, nature and culture in the most beautiful part of the WA Outback.

 Heading south, we have a service that departs from Broome on Saturdays to Tom Price every week, though a nights accommodation is required at either Nanutarra Roadhouse, Exmouth or Coral Bay, depending where you’d prefer to spend a little time.
 The coach leaves the Broome Visitor Centre on Saturdays at 8pm arrives at Nanutarra Roadhouse on Sunday at 9.40am, at Exmouth on Sunday at 1.10pm and Coral Bay on Sunday at 3.10pm.
 Spend a night in one of these locations and then catch the coach the following day ie: leaves Coral Bay at 11am on Monday, Exmouth at 1.15pm on Monday or Nanutarra at 4.55pm on Monday, arriving in Tom Price at 9.20pm.